by Frederike Berg

 When it's raining cats and dogs in autumn, it's not only uncomfortable, but can also be a real safety hazard when you're working on the scaffold.
 For example, the stability of your scaffold can be severely impaired by soggy ground.
 Storm damage can also make your scaffold suddenly unstable and thus too unsafe for further use, even though everything was still in order the day before.
 Therefore, your scaffold and its anchors must be inspected after every weather event, be it heavy rain or wind, to ensure that they are in good working order.
 Read here how you can carry out the regular inspections of your scaffold.
 To make your scaffold extra stable, you can, for example, attach sturdy wooden boards under each foot of the scaffold to prevent it from sinking into the soggy ground.

-2. Minimise the risk of slipping
+2. Minimise the risk of slipping on the scaffold

 Especially in autumn, scaffolding can quickly become a slippery matter.
 Wetness, fallen leaves or mud pose a considerable safety risk, especially when working at heights.
 The use of decking with an anti-slip profile can help prevent accidents.
 But no matter which decking you use: You should always ensure that your scaffolding is cleared of potential hazards such as wetness or debris before walking on it.
 Areas that have a risk of slipping should also be visibly marked as inaccessible.

-3. Protection from falling parts
+3. Protection from falling parts from the scaffold

 Falling parts are a major safety risk in windy conditions.
 When scaffold components such as decks or access panels are transported from A to B on the scaffold, they offer a particularly large surface for wind to attack.
 In addition, the wind force is greater at height than at ground level.
 It is then easy for workers to lose their balance and for parts to fall uncontrollably from the scaffolding.
 Therefore, additional measures such as nets should be installed.
 But even smaller falling parts should not be underestimated.
 Even a simple rolling ledger picks up speed in a fall and can seriously injure people below.
 The installation of toe boards can prevent this.
 Protection devices against lifting also ensure that the deckings stay where they belong and cannot be lifted by the wind.
 These must be fitted in accordance with the scaffolding manufacturer's erection manual.